DS-Homebrew/DLDI/README.md

 - `scdssdhc1`: SuperCard DSONE SDHC v1
     - By SuperCard and cluny
 	- Source code was cleaned up
-- `scr4`: SuperCard DSONE SDHC based on r4tfv2
-    - By R4DS team and Taiju Yamada
 - `scsd`: SuperCard SD card v1
     - By Chishm
 	- Try this DLDI first before using the Moonshell version